Federated Learning with Nesterov Accelerated Gradient: Comparison between FedAvg and FedNAG

+Please note such approach to use a digital representation of physical objects to conduct experiment is widely used in distributed systems, IoT, and machine learning applications \cite{teng2021recent,kirchhof2021understanding}.
+It can generate the convincing system performance evaluation without deploying physical devices.

+In Fig.~\ref{fig:trace_driven}, we observe that under two different settings ($\tau=40$ or $\tau=20$, $N=4$), to reach the accuracy 0.95, FedNAG spends 263.34s ($\tau=40$) and 307.35s ($\tau=20$) while FedMom spends 377.20s ($\tau=40$) and 345.72s ($\tau=20$), and FedAvg spends 893.96s ($\tau=40$) and 1011.72s ($\tau=20$).
+This demonstrates that FedNAG is efficient and decreases the total training time by 11--70\% compared with FedMom and FedAvg.

-In this paper, we focus on FedNAG with detailed convergence analysis.
+In this paper, we focus on FedNAG, a NAG style momentum-based FL algorithm.
 FedNAG allows each worker to update its weights and momenta by its local dataset for a number of local iterations between two global aggregations.
 On the global aggregation step, the aggregator collects and averages the weights and momenta from all workers and distributes them to the workers.
 The convergence analysis shows the upper bound of the gap between the global loss function derived by FedNAG at iteration $T$ and the optimal solution.
-We compare FedNAG and FedAvg and conclude that as long as the learning step size is sufficiently small, FedNAG performs better than FedAvg.
-Using the PyTorch with PySyft framework, we validate theoretical results by experiments on real-world datasets.
+We compare FedNAG and FedAvg, and conclude that as long as the learning step size is sufficiently small, FedNAG outperforms FedAvg.
+Experiments based on real-world datasets and trace-driven simulation are conducted, demonstrating that FedNAG increases the learning accuracy by 3--24\% and decreases the total training time by 11--70\% compared with the benchmarks.

-\subsection{FedNAG vs. Centralized NAG (Observation \textcircled{4} in Theorem~\ref{theorem:wt-wkt})}
+\section{FedNAG vs. Centralized NAG (Observation \texorpdfstring{\textcircled{4}}{4} in Theorem \ref{theorem:wt-wkt})}

 \begin{prop} When $\tau = 1$, FedNAG is equivalent to centralized NAG.
 The update rules of FedNAG yield as follows:

 \end{prop} \begin{proof} When $\tau = 1$, we have $\mathbf{v}_i(t) = \mathbf{v}(t)$ and $\mathbf{w}_i(t) = \mathbf{w}(t)$ for all $t$.
 Thus,